sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 16-inch wheel sizing
 """"""""""""""""""""
 The wheels of the Dahon Classic are 16 inch.
 However, as things typically go with bicycle wheel-sizing, actual wheel size measurements, when expressed in inches, are open to interpretation.
 This bike's 16-inch wheels are of the "decimal" sizing variety.
 The original tires that came on this bike's rims were labeled 16 x 1.75.
 This means they had an ISO bead seat diameter of 305 mm.
-This is important to note, because as of my writing of this article (in early-2020), 305 mm rims and tires are hard to come by.
-Far more plentiful are rims and tires made for the "16 inch" standard diameter used by Brompton folding bikes and many recumbant bikes.
+This is important to note, because as of my writing of this article (in the early-2020's), 305 mm rims and tires are hard to come by.
+Far more plentiful are rims and tires made for the 16 inch diameter used by Brompton folding bikes and many recumbant bikes.
 The Brompton's 16-inch wheels are of the "fractional" sizing variety.
 Therefore, a standard Brompton tire will read 16 x 1 3/8, and its ISO bead seat diameter will be 349 mm.

 Changing standards
 ~~~~~~~~~~~~~~~~~~

 From what I could gather while researching this topic, there was a time when the 305 mm diameter was more common on small-wheeled bikes, thus providing more choice among tires and rims.
 Back then, the 349 mm diameter wheel was a bit harder to come by and was typically used on higher-end and sportier folding bikes and recumbants.
-The 349 mm rims were typically narrower and were designed for narrower and higher-pressure performance tires.
+The 349 mm rims were typically narrower and were designed for narrower and higher-pressure "performance" tires.
 As it goes, most modern folding bikes are now designed with 20 inch tires (with the exception of Brompton-made bikes).
-While there are still some modern 16-inch folders using the 305 mm rim, they are few and far between, and the 16 inch market is largely dominated by Brompton and recumbants designed for what had previously been considered the "sportier" 349 mm rim.
+While there are still some modern 16-inch folders using the 305 mm rim, they are few and far between, and the 16-inch market is largely dominated by Brompton and recumbants designed for what had previously been considered the "sportier" 349 mm rim.
 I suspect that, if I had been working on this project as recently as the late-2000's, there would have been a wider variety of 305 mm tires and rims available for me from which to choose.

 For a little more background on wheel-sizing standards, an article well worth reading (as are most of his articles) is `Sheldon Brown's article on tire sizing`_.